oena/bios823_final_project/dashboard/README.md

-To run the dashboard locally, you need all py scripts with prefix `app_` with two auxiliary files: `viz.py` and `cluster.py`.

-The data for the dashboard are all in `dashboard_data` folder.
-Since the dashboard load data from this github repo, you don't need to download the data to run the dashboard locally.
+## Dashboard

+The deployed dashboard can be found [here](https://share.streamlit.io/oena/bios823_final_project/dashboard/app_main.py).

+This folder contains:
+- All the files comprising different pages of the dashboard app (these begin with `app_`)
+- Two auxiliary files: `viz.py` and `cluster.py`
+- Dashboard assets (input files for visualizations, etc).
+Since expensive computations can slow streamlit apps down, we tried to minimize these if possible.

+### Running the dashboard locally

+You can run this dashboard locally (after cloning the repository) by:

+1. Activating the python3_env conda environment (as described in the [conda environment directory](https://github.com/oena/bios823_final_project/tree/master/conda_environments)).

-When you finish downloading all needed py scripts in one folder, you can type `streamlit run app_main.py` in the terminal to run the dashboard locally.
+2. From this directory, type `streamlit run app_main.py` in the terminal.

-The link to deployed dashboard: https://share.streamlit.io/oena/bios823_final_project/dashboard/app_main.py